msv-lab/f1x/doc/Manual.md

 f1x [ɛf-wʌn-ɛks] is a test-driven patch generation engine for C/C++ programs.
 It automatically finds and fixes software bugs by analyzing behaviour of passing and failing tests. f1x aims to be efficient, predictable and easy-to-use.

-f1x implements a novel search space exploraton algorithm based on test-equivalence relation (two programs are test-equivalent wrt a given test if they either both pass of both fail this test).
-This algorithm combines existing syntax-based and semantics-based patch generation techniques in a mutually reinforcing fashion by semantically partitioning search space into test-equivalence classes during test execution.
-Apart from that, our algorithm is specifically designed for prioritized search spaces (in which correctness probability is assigned to candidate patches).
-As a result, f1x is the first system that is both efficient and predictable.
-First, f1x generates patches significantly faster compared with previous approaches when repairing large programs such as PHP and Libtiff (around 10 times faster in our experiments).
-Second, f1x guarantees to generate the most reliable patch (the global maximum) in the search space according to a given prioritization strategy.

 ## Characteristics ##

-f1x relies on Clang LibTooling to perform source code analysis and transformation. f1x is primarily designed to repair C programs, but it also provides initial support for C++.
+f1x relies on Clang to perform source code analysis and transformation. f1x is primarily designed to repair C programs (tested on real-world projects such as PHP, Python, etc.), but it also provides initial support for C++ (tested on small programs). f1x currently works on Linux-based systems (tested on Ubuntu 14.04 and Ubuntu 16.04).

 ### Search space ###